About the Prize

 Only articles written by full-time faculty members of AALS-member schools are eligible for nomination.
 Anyone may nominate an article, with the exception that self-nominations are not permitted.

-Nominated articles must be expected to be published in final form (whether in print or online) by December 31, 2019.
-No articles published before 2019 will be permitted.
+Nominated articles must be expected to be accepted for publication (whether in print or online) by December 31, 2021.
+No articles published before 2021 will be permitted.
 Nominated articles will be judged based on the quality of the research involved, the quality of the writing, the originality of the work, and the significance of its contribution to the field.
 Diversity in nominees and perspectives is strongly encouraged, and we especially hope to see nominations of the work of new and emerging scholars.

 The selection will be made by a committee comprised of delegates from the Strauss Center at UT Austin, ONU, and the AALS National Security Law section.
-2018's delegates were Rachel E. VanLandingham, Lt Col (ret.)
+2020's delegates were Rachel E. VanLandingham, Lt Col (ret.)
 (Southwestern), Bobby Chesney (UT Austin), Ashley Deeks (U. Va.), Bill Banks (Syracuse), Chris Jenks (SMU), Sudha Setty (Western New England), Peter Margulies (Roger Williams), and Liam O’Melinn (ONU).
-The winner each year will be announced in January at the National Security Law section program during the AALS Annual Meeting.

 How to Make a Nomination

-Nominations must be submitted to Ali Prince of the Strauss Center (email@example.com).
+Nominations must be submitted to Ali Prince of the Strauss Center ([email protected]) by October 31, 2021.

 A nomination should include the following: